anthonydevs17/astro-kaibanjs-migrator-demo/src/content/blog/ai_blog_migration_to_astro.md

 }));
 ```

-But if you want to use your own API keys, you can do it by setting the API keys in the `.env` file:
+For production use, API keys can be configured in the `.env` file:

 ```bash
 PUBLIC_OPENAI_API_KEY=your_openai_api_key
 PUBLIC_JINA_API_KEY=your_jina_api_key
 ```

-and then you can use the `import.meta.env.PUBLIC_OPENAI_API_KEY ` and `import.meta.env.PUBLIC_JINA_API_KEY` to set the API keys:
+The keys can then be accessed in the code:

 ```js
 OPENAI_API_KEY: import.meta.env.PUBLIC_OPENAI_API_KEY || '';